Can I Comment on the Cannabis Regulations?

 Can I Comment on the Emergency Regulations?

 Emergency regulations have a five-day public comment period that begins when the California Office of Administrative Law (OAL) posts the proposed emergency regulations on their website.
 This public comment period was held from November 27 to December 4, 2017.
-Public comments will be accepted again, as part of the regular rulemaking process as non-emergency regulations are developed.
-More information on the regulatory rulemaking process is available on the OAL website.
-The public comments compiled from each licensing authority’s emergency regulations be found below.
+The public comments compiled from each licensing authority’s emergency regulations can be found below.

 - Bureau of Cannabis Control – Emergency Regulations Public Comment Archive

 - California Department of Food and Agriculture – Emergency Regulations Public Comment Archive

 - California Department of Public Health – Emergency Regulations Public Comment Archive

 Can I Provide Public Comment at the Cannabis Advisory Committee Meetings?